passive-radio/interactive-curve-fit/README.md

-# <b>peak fitter auto</b>
-This project focuses on finding and fitting peaks. with the help of the GUI fitting method, you can find and fit optional number of peaks.
+# <b>Interactive Scipy Curve_fit</b>
+A Python project enables you to fit peaks interactively on GUI.
+You can visualize your spectrum and fit the optional number of the peaks on GUI using Scipy.optimize.curve_fit method.

-## <b>spectrum data format must be like the table below</b>
+## <b>Spectrum data format must be like the table below</b>

 | x | y |
 |---|---|